mariodavid/mariodavid.github.io/_posts/2017-05-19-security-constraints-in-cuba.md

 To check that the attributes are actually in the view (through <code>PersistenceHelper.checkLoaded</code>) of the entity, it is required to use the magic variable <code>__originalEntity__</code> that gets passed into the script via <code>SecurityConstraintExtensionImpl</code>.

 <div class="information" style="color:black;">This is actually an <a href="https://github.com/mariodavid/cuba-example-security-constraints/blob/master/modules/core/src/com/company/cesc/core/SecurityConstraintExtensionImpl.groovy">extension</a> in the sample project because CUBA is not capable of doing that at the moment.
-Using PersistenceHelper with `{E}` simply does not work (see the link for more information in the comments).</div>
+Using PersistenceHelper with <code>{E}</code> simply does not work (see the link for more information in the comments).</div>

 We will check that the attributes are loaded via the view in order to not produce false positive results in the script. <code>PersistenceHelper.checkLoaded</code> will throw an exception if the attribute is not loaded, therefore the script will evaluate to false.